atomvm/atomvm_adc/markdown/build.md

     shell$ cd .../AtomVM/src/platforms/esp32/components
     shell$ git clone https://github.com/fadushin/atomvm_adc.git

-Create a `component_nifs.txt` file, if it does not already exist, in `src/platforms/esp32/main`.
+After running a full build, edit the `component_nifs.txt` file in `src/platforms/esp32/main` (this file will be created as the result of running a build).
 The contents of this file should contain a line for the `atomvm_adc` nif:

     atomvm_adc